maryannetriggs/JavaScript30/readme.md

 A really beautiful project, with a feel-good outcome.
 Today I learned how little I utilise the various different CSS selectors and got some inspiration for future projects.
 CSS Diner is great site for practising [CSS Diner](https://flukeout.github.io/), a good reminder about toggling Class names in the DOM also.

 ### Day 6 - Type Ahead
-A lot to get my head roun today.
+A lot to get my head round today.
 Heavier on the array methods and just a bit more complicated linking everything together.
 Today I learnt more about regular expressions which have always felt a little bit like black magic to me.
 I didn't know 'g' was global and that 'i' was insensitive.
 [Link to the w3schools page](https://www.w3schools.com/js/js_regexp.asp).
 I think I'll need to spend some more time reviewing this mini-project.
 It's very impressive what can be achieved with data found on the internet though!!

 ### Day 7 - Array Cardio Day 2
+Definitely feeling the Codewars vibe with today's session.
+I've never used any of these array method before so lots learned!
+Also building my knowledge of when it's appropriate to use the spread operator (so often!
+It's an incredibly useful critter).

 ---